 - contact your employer, or

-- refer to your SOE for details, or
+- refer to your SOI for details, or

-- refer to "Account information" in myIR, or
+- refer to "Account information" in the my income tab in myIR, or

 - call us on 0800 227 774.

 You'll need to calculate your ACC earners' levy liability and deduct it from your total PAYE, using the worksheet below.